Where did the Rich co‑creation principles come from?

 Group 1: Principles relating to the enterprise as a whole.

 These generative enterprise principles also apply to projects and meetings.

 Group 2: Principles relating to the projects the enterprise undertakes as it seeks to accomplish its mission.

 These principles also apply to meetings.

-Group 3: Principles relating to small-scale and large-scale gatherings convened for the purpose of planning, designing and expediting co-creation projects.
+Group 3: Principles relating to small and large scale meetings convened for the purpose of planning, designing and expediting co‑creation projects.

 An enterprise exists to enrich the world in a particular way.
-This is the enterprise’s intent — a fusion of purpose and vision of realised potential.
+This is the enterprise’s intent, a synthesis of purpose beyond profit and vision of realized potential.